 Written By Sol Kauffman First Look / Places / Restaurants / Victoria Jan 20, 2015 First Look: The Next SHARE VIA: Facebook Twitter PinterestGarlic and jalapeno are not typical sushi ingredients, but Cook Street Village is not a typical neighbourhood, and Takashi Hiraoka is not a typical sushi chef.
 “I’m a little bit of a different type than the Japanese character,” he says with a laugh.
 “People would always say, ‘you are a totally different guy!
 You’re not supposed to stay in Japan!’
 And even I realized that.”Takeshi moved to Canada from Japan two decades ago and opened a restaurant in Kamloops, spending seven years expanding it into a food kiosk and catering business before coming to Victoria.
 In the early 2000s he opened Ahn Japanese Fusion at 1008 Blanshard Street, which burger heads will recognize as the current location of the Pink Bicycle.“At that time fusion was a little bit too early,” he says of the now-defunct Ahn.
 “So many customers asked me what fusion means.”
 After that, Takashi left entrepreneurship to work in larger kitchens in Las Vegas and at Brentwood Bay Resort as the sushi chef before coming back to Victoria to work at Blighty’s Bistro.
 Several years and several kids later, he’s back in business with his wife, bringing their unconventional Japanese cuisine to Cook Street.
 Takashi did all the renovations himself, turning the former Qoola location into a contemporary West Coast space with Japanese touches like temple-style wood panels.
 The Next Great Thing to Hit Cook Street Village“I want customers to enjoy a little bit different Japanese,” says Takashi.
 “You can see most restaurants their menus are the same, but I don’t want to do that.
 I don’t want to be too safe.”
 Online reviews are already highlighting his unique rolls, particularly the Roasted Garlic with Ahi Tuna.
 “When I was working at Bear Mountain as a sushi chef I had this idea, it was very popular so I adjusted it a little bit and brought it here again.”In Japan, Takeshi was trained in French cuisine, which accounts for the garlic, as well as another interesting fusion dish.
 The Next’s Seafood Chowder is made with sake kasu, the lees left behind by rice wine production.
 These are often made into a Japanese soup called kasu-jiru, but in this case Takashi has blended them with a traditional chowder recipe.
 “Still a little bit sake flavour,” says Takashi.
 “People try it and like it, they can see how different it is even with the East Coast whipping cream style.”Takashi is also experimenting with more modern sushi styles like aburi, where the top of a piece of sushi is seared with a torch.
 Takashi particularly focuses on the quality of his ingredients, offering real rock crab instead of kamaboko (imitation crab meat) and serving larger pieces of nigiri rather than keeping leftovers and letting them get stale.
 It’s all part of The Next’s philosophy, which focuses on renewal and discovery, whether for Takashi’s patrons, restaurant, or family.“Every Canadian that has been to Japan, or local Japanese people, they know they can’t find the exact Japanese taste or flavour in restaurants here.
 That’s fine for us — even Vancouver, big city New York, people are coming for more light, modern flavours,” he says.
 “The Next stands for next step, next step for the neighbourhood, next step for us, modern, contemporary.
 Many people ask us why The Next!
 Haha.”Takashi might suggest that he’s an atypical Japanese guy, but the principles of professionalism and craft are still a big part of Takashi’s approach to cooking.
 For him, as long as the business is running, showing people something new to enjoy is what drives him, and apparently the village has been pretty gung-ho so far.
 “So many people now are happy, even in only one month we are now quite busy and already have repeat customers,” he says.
 “And they bring their friends, so they can see the difference!”
 (778) 433-4490240 Cook St Victoria BCV8V 3X3 – Suite 104cook stJapaneseSakesushithe next SHARE VIA: Facebook Twitter Pinterest Written By: Sol Kauffman Vancouver-born photographer, writer and designer Sol Kauffman has had his hands dirty in restaurant kitchens for years, washing dishes and slinging pizzas.
 In 2008 he moved to Victoria to pursue a BFA in Creative Writing at UVic ...
 Read More You may also like First Look / Food News / Places / Restaurants November 30, 2020 Café Jumbo – First Look It’s a cold and rainy evening in early November.
 Covid cases are on the rise everywhere, and the world is anxiously awaiting the final US election ...
 Read More First Look / Restaurants / Victoria July 31, 2020 The Palms Launching a restaurant in the middle of a pandemic may seem counterintuitive, but don’t tell that to Rob Ekstrom and Darren Cole – the two ...
 Read More Beer / Beer & Cider / Drink / First Look / Places / Press Release / Wineries & Breweries July 25, 2019 There’s a New Buoy in Town Whistle Buoy Brewing Company, a locally owned craft brewery and taproom, is now open in Historic Market Square, Victoria.
 Whistle Buoy Brewing ...
-Read More First Look / Regions / Restaurants March 1, 2019 The Buzz, Cowichan and Up-Island Eating together and enjoying the good life with good people is the epitome of ‘Hygge’, the Danish word pronounced ‘Huega’. ...
 Read More First Look / Restaurants / Victoria January 3, 2018 Pierogi Power at Sült Pierogi Bar “Sült” has etymological roots across Europe.
 In Gaelic, it refers to pork fat or a dish made of it.
 In Hungarian, it translates to “fried” ...
 Read More First Look December 8, 2017 Stoked Wood Fired Pizzeria Stoked Wood Fired Pizzeria, 2908 Tieulie Place, Shirley, BC, 778-528-3473, stokedwoodfiredpizzeria.com For surfers, still chilled to the ...
 Read More First Look / Food People October 31, 2017 Adapt to Survive – The team behind Foo finds opportunity at Victoria’s hospitality crossroads.
 It’s not breaking news: Victoria’s restaurant scene is in the midst of varying states of crisis, depending on which Industry Insider you speak ...
 Read More Comments are closed.